| The Bunny Camp Newsletter is brought to you by Leeds & Bradford Hopper Group

 cannot replace a bunny but you can give another a dedicated loving home hence her adoption of Arnold

+and Scarlet.
+You make a great duo, THANK YOU.
 Diane another hands on volunteer who came along to the sanctuary to find a companion for Macduff and

 ended up joining the team.
 Diane comes on a Wednesday evening and works with Alison and Sarah.
 They